deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 Valid values are:

-* `deployment`, which references the Flowave Form with the given key that was deployed with the same deployment as the referencing process.
+* `deployment`, which references the Fluxnova Form with the given key that was deployed with the same deployment as the referencing process.
-* `latest`, which will refer to the latest deployed version of the Flowave Form.
+* `latest`, which will refer to the latest deployed version of the Fluxnova Form.
 *  `version`, which allows you to specify a specific version to be referenced from the BPMN element with the `camunda:formRefVersion` attribute.

 ```xml